Honestpuck/NIST-macos-security-HOWTO/README.md

 That's an explanation for how __I__ use the NIST macos_security project.
 I hope you found it useful for building _your_ security system.
 Keep an eye out for changes as I try to improve things.
 Feedback of any kind would be appreciated.

-Before I go I'd like to thank Stephen Corbiaux for field testing an early version of this HOWTO.
+Before I go I'd like to thank Stephen Corbiaux for field testing an early version of this HOWTO and @golby for correcting some errors in setup.